AGAPE e.V.

 Our Flyer (for printing and recommending - German only)

-We are: Dr. Martin Maier (1st chairman), Hans-Peter Hebel (2nd chairman), Christine Weitmann (honorary chairman), Charlotte Stirn (treasurer) and Katharina Fleer (secretary).
+We are: Dr. Martin Maier (1st chairman), Dipl.
+Ing.
+Hans-Peter Hebel (2nd chairman), Christine Weitmann (honorary chairman), Dr. Charlotte Stirn (treasurer) and BSc.
+Maxine Jöhnck (secretary).
 The financial side is supported by Josif Herlo (cash auditor).

 Please feel free to contact us: We welcome interested questions, new members and last but not least any donation.